E4M9i/blogv1/_posts/2024-11-28-reverse-proxy-microservices.md

 - Versioning
 - Analytics

-## Key Patterns (Preview of Future Posts)
+## Key Patterns

-In microservice architectures, patterns emerge as battle-tested solutions to recurring challenges.
+As reverse proxies evolved from basic routing to full-featured API gateways, certain patterns emerged as battle-tested solutions to recurring challenges.
 These patterns represent collective wisdom from countless implementations across the industry, offering proven approaches to common problems.
-Rather than reinventing solutions (because seriously, who has time to rediscover fire?
-Been there, rebuilt that, got the debugging scars), teams can leverage these established patterns to build more reliable and maintainable systems.
+Rather than reinventing solutions `(because seriously, who has time to rediscover fire?
+Been there, rebuilt that, got the debugging scars)`, teams can leverage these established patterns to build more reliable and maintainable systems.

-The following patterns have become fundamental building blocks in reverse proxy implementations:
+The following patterns have become fundamental building blocks in reverse proxy implementations, with different patterns becoming relevant at each stage of proxy evolution:

 ### 1. Gateway Patterns
 - Backend for Frontend (BFF)